 On the continent, there are more places to learn about the plight of European emigrants, particularly the cutting-edge Red Star Line Museum, in Antwerp, Belgium.
 In late-19th-century Europe, the Industrial Revolution and a tremendous population boom led to political instability and economic difficulties.
 During the great migration between 1873 and 1935, the Red Star shipping line brought some two million emigrants from Antwerp to New York City.

-Antwerp was the exit point for people from all over Europe — especially Germany and eastern Europe.
+Antwerp was the exit point for people from all over Europe — especially Germany and areas to its east.
 Jews fleeing pogroms in Tsarist Russia and later Nazi persecution in Germany — among them Irving Berlin, Golda Meir, and Albert Einstein — accounted for at least a quarter of the Red Star Line's passengers taken across the Atlantic.
 The 10-day steamer journey transported cargo, luxury travelers, and "steerage-class" peasants alike.
 Before boarding, emigrants underwent humiliating health exams and nervously waited while clerks processed their paperwork.

 In Hamburg, Germany, the engaging BallinStadt Emigration Museum tells the story of those from Germany and beyond who went first to Hamburg, by train or even on foot, before boarding a ship to cross the ocean.
 Creative themed exhibits give a look at the origins of the five million German emigrants who passed through here, the reasons they chose to leave (from poverty to persecution), their experiences on the transatlantic ships, and their challenges forging a new life in the new land.
 It offers a dynamic and kid-friendly look at a powerful topic.